 In Key Stage 1, there is a daily maths lesson usually lasting for 45 minutes to 1 hour.
 Each lesson usually contains the elements of fluency, reasoning and problem solving.
 These lessons are planned in blocks using the AET Mathematics Scheme.
-Teachers use a variety of quality resources to ensure lessons provide each child with an equal opportunity to develop their mastery, reasoning and problem solving skills.
+Teachers use a variety of high quality resources to ensure lessons provide each child with an equal opportunity to develop their mastery, reasoning and problem solving skills.

-In addition to the maths lesson, children complete fluency activities based on the Snappy Maths programme for all children in school.
-Children also complete Lego Targets, which are designed to provide a clear structure and support to help embed children's counting and number bond recall.
+In addition to the maths lesson, in KS1 children will have a fluency activity at the start of all lessons.
+Also, all children also complete Lego Targets, which are designed to provide a clear structure and support to help embed children's counting and number bond recall.
 More information can be found on page 11.